School Immersion in Spain – 15-18 years – 1 trimester to 1 academic year

 The exact dates of each term depend on the region.

-There are only two holiday periods during the school year: Christmas (around 2 weeks) and Easter (1 to 1? weeks).
+There are only two holiday periods during the school year: Christmas (around 2 weeks) and Easter (1 to 1 week and 1/2 week).

 Host families are undoubtedly the most important element of the programme.
 This is why we attach such importance to their selection.